jacek99/dropwizard-spring-di-security-onejar-example/README.md

 and the the app should run as a Linux dameon.

-Also, since the Gradle RPM plugin using the pure Java *Redline* library for building RPMs, you can build them on any platform that runs Java.
+Also, since the Gradle RPM plugin uses the pure Java *Redline* library, you can build them on any platform that runs Java.